IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 <https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.6.0/src/blenderbim/blenderbim>`__.

 The BlenderBIM Add-on is complex, and requires many dependencies, including Python modules, binaries, and static assets.
-These dependencies are bundled with the add-on for convenience in the **Packaged installation** and **Daily build installation** methods.
+When packaged for users, these dependencies are bundled with the add-on for convenience.

 If you choose to install the BlenderBIM Add-on and use your own system dependencies, the source of truth for how dependencies are bundled are found in